JamesDepret/ngrx-base-app-template/README.md

 To use the redux devtools in chrome download and install: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en

 I've added TODO markers to indicate which places probably still need updates inside the core.

+Updating packages and doing an audit with github causes issues with angular-devkit/build-angular

+Solution:

+    npm uninstall @angular-devkit/build-angular

+Then

+    npm install @angular-devkit/build-angular@0.13.0